latower/latower.github.io/_pages/about.md

 I am an assistant professor at the [Algorithmics](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/algorithmics) group of the [Department of Software Technology](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/) at the [Faculty of Electrical Engineering, Mathematics and Computer Science](https://www.tudelft.nl/en/eemcs) at [Delft University of Technology](https://www.tudelft.nl/en/).

+**[I am hiring](/posts/2025/07/hiring/)!
+I am looking for a PhD candidate who is interested in working on the intersection of logic and statistics. *Application deadline: 31 August 2025***.
+Click [here](https://careers.tudelft.nl/job/Delft-PhD-Position-Symbolic-AI-and-Reasoning-Under-Uncertainty-2628-CD/824585702/) for details.

 ### My research

 I specialise in Symbolic AI (mathematical logic-based reasoning).
 Even though we as a society put a lot of trust in AI, mainstream AI systems are essentially "just winging it".
 I care about create AI systems that _deserve_ our trust.